juanpablopizarro/golang-bootcamp/README.md

 Ok, head over to [Golang fundamentals](https://github.com/juanpablopizarro/golang-bootcamp/blob/master/fundamentals.md) to get started!

+**INFO**: Along the course you will encounter a few challenges that will ask you to implement a solution that it's "idiomatic go".
+It might be hard to pin-point what idiomatic go looks like, to help you with this here is a guide from the Go team called [Effective Go](https://golang.org/doc/effective_go.html).
+This guide highlight most of Go's good practices.

 ### Assignment

 You are going to be implementing an in-memory database with persistence on files.
 You'll be working on this database through out the week, the excercise is divided into a few sections that will require you to implement the requested functionality before going to the next section.